 Some of the potential risks of Disc Replacement surgery include:

 There may be other risks, depending on your specific medical condition.
 Be sure you understand the risks and benefits of disk replacement Surgery and discuss any concerns with your surgeon before the procedure.

 After disc replacement surgery the hospital stay is usually 2 to 4 days depending on your progress.
 You should be able to walk and stand by the first day after surgery.
 A brace or corset may be prescribed for support.
 Basic exercises such as walking and stretching are usually initiated during the first several weeks after surgery.
 However, hyperextension activities should be avoided.

-Patient, if completely treated and healed with artificial disk replacement Surgery, usually will last for the lifelong.
+A. Patient, if completely treated and healed with artificial disk replacement Surgery, usually will last for the life long.
 Patients who develop problems after artificial disk shall need physician supervision.

 A. Depending on the complexity of the surgery, most of the patients will have pain in the surgical site for five to seven days.
 This pain is gradually improving, and patients are asked to take pain medications for the same.
 Even after a week, there is some residual pain which takes four to six weeks to completely resolve.

 A. If the patient has a superficial infection, few days of antibiotics will help heal these infections.
 Occasionally patient may develop deep infection.
 In these patients may need IV antibiotics for a longer period.
 If despite all efforts or in patients with rapid deterioration due to infection, surgery may be needed to help clean off the infection.